woocommerce/woocommerce/readme.txt

 * Fix - After logging in update customer session ID. #23001
 * Fix - Narrow viewport css in setup wizard. #23033
 * Fix - Allow entering of date only ( no time ) when placing a singular product on sale. #22973
+* Fix - Download link URL in helper. #23146
+* Fix - Completed email wording update. #23128
+* Fix - REST API: Allow filtering by future status #23138
+* Fix - Update refund reason to make it clear process is manual. #23149
+* Fix - Hide stock status for variations when the parent is managing stock. #23069
+* Fix - Force variation product type in WC_Ajax::add_variation. #23131
+* Fix - WooCommerce writes current_theme_supports_woocommerce option on every regular page view. #23035
+* Fix - Update the rating request text in the footer to be friendlier for screen reader users. #23039
+* Fix - Null check variable before accessing its properties on checkout page. #23047
+* Fix - Recognize all input fields with ID for checkout fields. #23050
+* Fix - Avoid regenerating thumbnails on every page load. #21800
+* Fix - Changed 'private' methods on WC_Breadcrumb class to 'protected'. #23057
+* Fix - Jumping to top of page when dismissing store notice. #23066
 * Performance - Product meta data lookup table used for sorting and slow queries. #22718
 * Performance - Prime caches when reading variations. #22587
 * Performance - Only include REST API classes and objects during `rest_api_init` hook. #22615